kjmjonline/go-minor/README.md

 ### <a name="description">Description</a>

 This package contains a variety of functions.
-These are trivial functions that are needed by kjmjonline packages.
+These are primarily trivial functions that are needed by kjmjonline packages.

+The package name is `minor`.

+TODO

 The
 SetGlobalZerologToFile